Kampfkarren/selene/docs/src/contributing.md

 # Contributing
 selene is written in Rust, so knowledge of the ecosystem is expected.

 selene uses [Full Moon](https://github.com/Kampfkarren/full-moon) to parse the Lua code losslessly, meaning whitespace and comments are preserved.
-You can read the full documentation for Full Moon on its [docs.rs](https://docs.rs/full_moon/latest/full_moon/) page.
+You can read the full documentation for full-moon on its [docs.rs](https://docs.rs/full_moon/latest/full_moon/) page.

 TODO: Upload selene-lib on crates.io and link the docs.rs page for that as well as throughout the rest of this article.